-2:1 degree in any discipline, preferably social science.
-Will consider appropriate work experience in addition to sound academic background.
+2:1 degree or overseas equivalent in any discipline, preferably social science.
+Appropriate work experience along with good academic background considered.

 Months of entry

-There is a growing recognition in both public and private spheres of the need for greater environmental protection.
-Yet how do broad concerns lead to specific policies or plans, and what factors shape the performance of different regulatory instruments on the ground.
-This one year MSc programme (two years for part-time students) analyses the nature and efficacy of different approaches to environmental policy and regulation.
+The MSc Environmental Policy and Regulation analyses the nature and efficacy of different approaches to environmental policy and regulation.
 It considers the influence of different forms of environmental policy and regulation at the international, national and local levels and the role of environmental evaluation techniques.
-Issues are addressed within a distinctive social science framework that uses theory to understand practice, thereby equipping students with the skills they need to work on environmental policy and regulation in the public, private or NGO sectors.
+Issues are addressed within a distinctive social science framework that uses theory to understand practice, thereby equipping you with the skills you need to work on environmental policy and regulation in the public, private or NGO sectors.

 Information for international students